fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 We're continually improving Fiskl, so stay tuned for future updates!

-### Why aren't all my recorded expenses reflected in my accounting reports?
+### Why aren't all my expenses reflected in my accounting reports?

 Expenses in Fiskl can be in two states:

 1. **Standalone Expenses**: These are expenses you've recorded but haven't yet reconciled with your accounting.
 They don't appear in your dashboard or reports.

-2. **Reconciled Expenses**: These are expenses that have been matched with transactions in your accounting and will appear in your dashboard and reports.
+1. **Reconciled Expenses**: These are expenses that have been matched with transactions in your accounting and will appear in your dashboard and reports.

 To ensure your expenses are included in your accounting: